dart-lang/site-www/src/_guides/language/analysis-options.md

     - unnecessary_brace_in_string_interp
 {% endprettify %}

+{% comment %}
+Brian expressed concern about including this:
 In future, related lint rules may be coalesced into meta rules.
 See [Issue 99: Meta linter rules](https://github.com/dart-lang/linter/issues/288) for more information.
+{% endcomment %}

 ## Excluding files